Mari0nV/PythonTraining/threads/Threads_exercises.md

 ## Exercise 2

-The goal of this exercise is to implement a restaurant simulation where Customers can order and eat meals, a Waiters takes commands and brings them back to Customers, and a Cook cooks meals when an order is brought by the Waiter.
+The goal of this exercise is to implement a restaurant simulation where Customers can order and eat meals, a Waiter takes commands and brings them back to Customers, and a Cook cooks meals when an order is brought by the Waiter.

-A Customer takes 5 seconds to eat a meal.
+Each Customer takes 5 seconds to eat a meal.

 The Waiter takes 1 second to bring an order to the Cook, and 1 second to bring food to a Customer.
 The Cook takes 5 seconds to cook a meal.
-A the end of a meal, a Customer pays 5 euros to the Waiter.
+A the end of a meal, the Waiter makes the Customer pay 10 euros.

 ### Question 1 - Simple restaurant

 Using threads, implement a simple restaurant simulation where there is only one Cook, one Waiter and one Customer.
-The programs finishes when the Customer has paid the Waiter.
+The program finishes when the Waiter gets money from the Customer.

 The output of the program should look like this:
 ```